 The intern will carry out a variety of conservation treatments on the outdoor sculpture collection, document sculpture treatments through treatment reports and digital documentation, learn the properties and application of a range of conservation materials, and utilize specialized tools and analytical equipment in the performance of their daily duties.
 In addition to treating and examining artwork, the intern will be performing other essential conservation tasks, such as conducting gallery inspections, monitoring environmental conditions in the collection spaces, and assisting with exhibition-related tasks.
 The ability to work independently and as part of a team, as well as strong communication and decision-making skills are required from the candidate.

-The Hirshhorn Museum and Sculpture Garden exhibits more than seventy outdoor sculptures consisting of a variety of materials including stone, bronze, aluminum, plastic and (painted) steel.
+The Hirshhorn Museum and Sculpture Garden exhibits more than fifty outdoor sculptures consisting of a variety of materials including stone, bronze, aluminum, plastic and (painted) steel.
 The outdoor sculptures receive annual maintenance and conservation treatments that may include washing, the application of protective surface coatings, repainting, and structural repairs.
 The work is performed mostly outdoors, is strenuous, and often requires working in very hot and humid conditions.